zenml-io/zenml/docs/book/starter-guide/stacks/stacks.md

 place in your local file system, but we could also configure ZenML to store this data in a cloud bucket like [Amazon S3](../../component-gallery/artifact-stores/amazon-s3.md) or any other place instead.

+You can see all supported stack component types in a single table view [here](../component-gallery/categories.md)

+{% hint style="info" %}
+Every stack can usually contains one stack component category of each type, e.g., one `Orchestrator`, one `Artifact Store`, etc, but in some cases, you can have more than one stack component category in one stack (e.g. in the case of having two step operators in your stack).
+We will discuss this in later chapters.
+{% endhint %}

 ## Stack Component Flavors